 - Pick the clock and attach the it to the wall so that the NED magnet is between the two steel tapes.

 - You can adjust the clock by moving it clockwise or anticlockwise without pulling.

 Removing the clock

 The clock is held against the wall using a strong magnetic force and a powerful VHB adhesive.
 To remove the clock, slide it down, up, or on either of the two sides.
 Remember not to pull the clock, or else it may damage either the surface of the wall or that of the clock.

 After you remove your clock, you can use NED Magnet with another product in the same place.
 You can also attach the NED Magnet to the clock and hang it on another wall with an Alpha Steel Tape.

-How to hang a larger clock of more than 1 Kg without nails, screws, drilling or damaging the walls?
+How to hang a larger clock (more than 1 Kg) without nails or screws and without drilling or damaging the walls?